hoophq/docs/docs/tutorials/metabase.md

 You could connect Metabase and redact sensitive content.

-> This is only supported for postgres type connections
+> This is only supported for postgres type connections and it's available in version 1.14.3+

 ## Requirements